discordjs/guide/guide/sharding/basic-changes.md

 }).catch(console.error);
 ```

-While it's a bit unattractive to have more nesting in your commands, it is necessary when not using `async`/`await` (more info [here](/asyncawait/placeholder)).
+While it's a bit unattractive to have more nesting in your commands, it is necessary when not using `async`/`await`.
 Now, the code at the top should look something like the below:

 ```js
 const Discord = require('discord.js');